nabeken/terraform/website/source/docs/commands/graph.html.markdown

 * `-module-depth=n` - The maximum depth to expand modules.
 By default this is zero, which will not expand modules at all.

+* `-verbose`        - Generate a verbose, "worst-case" graph, with all nodes for potential operations in place.

+* `-draw-cycles`    - Highlight any cycles in the graph with colored edges.
+                      This helps when diagnosing cycle errors.

 ## Generating Images

 The output of `terraform graph` is in the DOT format, which can